tushar-oasis/WikiSearch/README.md

 # WikiSearch
-A simple app to search through Wikipedia
+An app to search through Wikipedia